 - Review the team documentation

 - Review team practices/processes documentation (code style, code review, standups, planning, retrospective, demos)

 - Review the career ladder of the position

 - Identify how deployments are done

 - Determine where I can have the biggest impact

 - Determine a timeline where I'll have reached my 80/20 at the company

-- How fast can we iterate on certain aspects given the team/company composition?
+- Determine fast can we iterate on certain aspects given the team/company composition

-- Is the product a monolith or micro-services?
+- Determine whether the product is a monolith or micro-services

 - List all the features you would like to develop